simran-pandey/Computer-Science-Internships/README.md

 **Application end date:** October 14th, 2018

-**Eligibility criteria:** (a) Be an Indian female citizen student
+**Eligibility criteria:** (a) Be an Indian female citizen student.

 (b) Must be enrolled as a full time student in a formal technology 4 year BE / B.Tech education program or an Integrated ME/MS/MTech program at an Indian University or Institute at the time of applying and should be completing the program in Academic year 2019-20.

-(c) Should be pursuing a Major or Minor in the following streams: Computer Science/Engineering, Information Science, Data Science, Electrical/Electronics Engineering, Math and Computing
+(c) Should be pursuing a Major or Minor in the following streams: Computer Science/Engineering, Information Science, Data Science, Electrical/Electronics Engineering, Math and Computing.

 (d) May apply to ONLY ONE of the following two Scholarships – Adobe India Women In Technology Scholarship OR the Adobe Global Women In Technology Scholarship.

-**Requisite documents:** (a) Expect to answer short essay type questions
+**Requisite documents:** (a) Expect to answer short essay type questions.

-(b) Resume
+(b) Resume.

-(c) Letter of Recommendation from a Professor
+(c) Letter of Recommendation from a Professor.

-(d) Academic transcripts from your current and past institutions
+(d) Academic transcripts from your current and past institutions.

 (e) More details will be posted on the portal.